Blackheath High School: History

 The school was set up in 1880 by the Girls' Public Day School Company.
 Sarah Allen Olney was the founding head.
 During her short leadership the school's roll grew by a factor of four.
 Olney resigned in 1886 to found a "more socially exclusive" school with her sister Rebecca.

 Having established The Kingsley School, Florence Gadesden was moved by the GPDSC in 1886 from Leamington to Blackheath.
 The Times would later comment that her appointment was an act of "incalculable wisdom".
 The school then had 300 girls and Gadesden made a strong positive impression on many of them.
 She served as head for over thirty years and she retired in 1919.
 It was a state-funded direct grant grammar school from the late 1940s until 1976 when it became independent during the phasing out of direct grant schools.

 Location

 The Senior Department (Years 7-13) is located in the former Church Army Wilson Carlile Training College (opened in 1965) in Vanbrugh Park after moving from the Wemyss Road site in Blackheath in 1993/4.
-The school building in Blackheath village then became the Junior department, for girls aged 3-11.
+The school building in Blackheath village then became the Junior department, for girls aged 3–11.
 The Vanburgh Park site includes the Church Army Chapel, a locally listed building (designed by architect Ernest Trevor Spashett) now used as a music room and dance studio.

-School motto

-The school's motto is "Blackheath High School – a place to grow, a place to excel".
-Previously it had been "Knowledge no more a fountain sealed": a reference to the days when girls had poor access to schooling, as was the case in the early years of the school.